Browse Tax Articles

 H&R Block Tax Professionals relentlessly focus on making sure you profit from every deduction and credit available.

 Finding answers to your tax questions is now less taxing.

 Income tax is a pay-as-you-go system.
 If you're an employee, you pay as you go through withholding.
-However, if you’re self-employed, you must make quarterly estimated tax payments for the amount you expect to owe the IRS.
-These payments should satisfy both your income and self-employment taxes.
+But if you’re self-employed, you must make quarterly estimated tax payments toward the amount you expect to owe the IRS.
+These payments should include both your income and self-employment taxes.

-If you have other income, like W-2 wages, you might be to withhold enough to cover self-employment taxes.
-So, you might not need to make estimated payments.
-However, if you receive a substantial amount of taxable income not subject to withholding, you should make estimated payments.
+If you have other income that includes W-2 wages, you might be able to withhold enough to cover self-employment taxes.
+That way, you might not need to make estimated payments.
+However, in some cases, you might still need to make estimated payments.
+Ex: You receive a substantial amount of taxable income not subject to withholding.

 You might make estimated payments for income that’s not tax-free and comes from:

 You can make estimated tax payments using any of these methods:

 To learn more, see Form 1040-ES instructions at www.irs.gov.

 You must make estimated tax payments and file Form 1040-ES if both of these apply:

 Special rules exist for higher-income taxpayers.
 Your 2015 adjusted gross income (AGI) might be more than: